hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/finish.md

 More details can be found in the [Helm documentation](http://www.helm.sh/).

 There are a few more important features that this scenario did not cover.
 Helm charts are testable with the [_test_](https://docs.helm.sh/helm/helm_test/) command.
-Helm charts can be [packaged](https://docs.helm.sh/helm/#helm-package), versioned and deployed to a chart archive/registry.
+Helm charts can be [packaged](https://docs.helm.sh/helm/#helm-package), versioned, and deployed to a chart archive/registry.
 The Helm tool has a community of [plugins](https://docs.helm.sh/helm/#helm-plugin-list) to extend its functionality.

 ## Lessons Learned ##